 Also known as "Italian rules".
-Used in many major tournaments in southern Europe, perhaps most notably the Fishliver Oil Cup and the Ovino series tournaments, major gatherings that recently have hosted old school tournaments with over 80 players.
-Also used by most local groups in Italy and neighboring countries.
+Used in many major tournaments in Europe, perhaps most notably the Fishliver Oil Cup and the Ovino series tournaments, major gatherings that recently have hosted old school tournaments with well over 100 players.

 Very popular in the USA, these days it's the most used rule set in a American tournaments with a fairly wide margin.
-Perhaps most notably used during the US Eternal Weekend, where a major old school tournament outside the convention site hosted over 100 players last year.
+Perhaps most notably used during the US Eternal Weekend, where a major old school tournament outside the convention site hosted over 180 players in 2018.

 In a nutshell: Strip Mine and Mishra's Workshop are legal to play as 4-ofs, Maze of Ith and Recall are restricted.
 The "Mana Burn rule" is in effect.
 Fallen Empires is a legal set.
 The Harper Prism promos from 1994 are legal (Arena and Sewers of Estark, note that Giant Badgder, Windseeker Centaur and Mana Crypt are not legal).
-Additional reprint sets allowed include all cards that a) Have the same art as the original printing, b) Have the same frame as the original printing, and c) Are not foiled (E.g. Psionic Blast from Timeshifted and Wrath of God from 6th Edition are legal, but not a foiled Psionic Blast from Timeshifted or Wrath of God from 7th Edition).
-The printings from Collector's Edition and International Edition (CE/IE) are legal to be played in decks.
+Additional reprint sets allowed include all cards that a) Have the same art as the original printing, b) Have the same frame as the original printing, and c) Are not foiled.
+Additionally any collectable gold-border printings from e.g. Collector's Edition and World Championship decks are also legal to be played in decks.
 All languages are legal.